Cast iron skillets are a must-have in any kitchen. Not only is

 Lard

-Lard is a type of fat that is rendered from pork.
-It can be used to season your cast iron and adds a delicious flavor to food.
+Lard is a rendered fat from pork.
+It can be used to season cast iron and adds a delicious flavor to food.

 Lard is rendered from pork fat and has a smoke point of 370°F.